bazelbuild/bazel/site/docs/glossary.md

 #### Mnemonic

-A short, human-readable string to quickly understand what an [action](#action) is doing.
-Can be used as identifiers for *spawn strategy* selections.
-For
+A short, human-readable string selected by a rule author to quickly understand what an [action](#action) in the rule is doing.
+Mnemonics can be used as identifiers for *spawn strategy* selections.
+Some examples of action mnemonics are `Javac` from Java rules, `CppCompile` from C++ rules, and `AndroidManifestMerger` from Android rules.
-example: Javac, CppCompile, AndroidManifestMerger.

 #### Native rules